larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Administrators and moderators shall act in a manner consistent with this memo and the guidelines approved by the IESG.
-In cases of disagreement over a moderation decision, anyone may take the matter up with the responsible Area Director for resolution, or with the IETF chair if a responsible Area Director cannot be determined or is not assigned.
+In cases of disagreement over a moderation decision, including amending or rescinding of actions, anyone may take the matter up with the responsible Area Director for resolution, or with the IETF chair if a responsible Area Director cannot be determined or is not assigned.
 If the disagreement cannot be resolved by the Area Director, that person may